pauloconnell/profile/README.md

 The homepage background photo was me on the best day of the season for me this year.
 Implement state to change color of frontend vs backend technologies inside of onHover MERN

-#### NEXT: Animate state change onHover MERN
+#### NEXT: Update myWork sections WebApps and Data Visualization = prototypes

 Details:

--Postman and devops should highlight to both frontend and backend colors on highlight, or default to black

 Future items:

--these above links should be a component
--Update layout fullStack and d3
--generate new link to tic tac toe game
+-Update layout d3 complete and push to others -generate new link to tic tac toe game

 - refactor to get rid of space bigspace class and use bootstrap